American Revolution: Status of African Americans

 A postage stamp, created at the time of the bicentennial, honors Salem Poor, who was an enslaved African American man who purchased his freedom, became a soldier, and rose to fame as a war hero during the Battle of Bunker Hill.

 During the revolution, the contradiction between the Patriots' professed ideals of liberty and the institution of slavery generated increased scrutiny of the latter.
 As early as 1764, the Boston Patriot leader James Otis, Jr. declared that all men, "white or black", were "by the law of nature" born free.
 Anti-slavery calls became more common in the early 1770s.
 In 1773, Benjamin Rush, the future signer of the Declaration of Independence, called on "advocates for American liberty" to oppose slavery.
 Slavery became an issue that had to be addressed.
 As historian Christopher L. Brown put it, slavery "had never been on the agenda in a serious way before," but the Revolution "forced it to be a public question from there forward."

 In the late 1760s and early 1770s, several colonies, including Massachusetts and Virginia, attempted to restrict the slave trade, but were prevented from doing so by royally appointed governors.
-In 1774, as part of a broader non-importation movement aimed at Britain, the Continental Congress called on all the colonies to ban the importation of slaves, and the colonies passed acts doing so.
+In 1774, as part of a broader non-importation movement aimed at Britain, the Continental Congress called on all the colonies to ban the importation of enslaved people, and the colonies passed acts doing so.

-In the first two decades after the American Revolution, state legislatures and individuals took actions to free slaves, in part based on revolutionary ideals.
+In the first two decades after the American Revolution, state legislatures and individuals took actions to free the enslaved, in part based on Revolutionary ideals.
 Northern states passed new constitutions that contained language about equal rights or specifically abolished slavery; some states, such as New York and New Jersey, where slavery was more widespread, passed laws by the end of the 18th century to abolish slavery by a gradual method.
 By 1804, all the northern states had passed laws outlawing slavery, either immediately or over time.

 No southern state abolished slavery.
-However, individual owners could free their slaves by personal decision.
-Numerous slaveholders who freed their slaves cited revolutionary ideals in their documents; others freed slaves as a reward for service.
-Records also suggest that some slaveholders were freeing their own mixed-race children, born into slavery to slave mothers.
+However, enslavers could grant freedom to individuals they enslaved.
+Numerous slaveholders who freed their enslaved cited Revolutionary ideals in their documents; others freed their enslaved as a reward for service.
+Records also suggest that some slaveholders were freeing their own mixed-race children, born to enslaved mothers.
 The number of free Blacks as a proportion of the Black population in the upper South increased from less than 1 percent to nearly 10 percent between 1790 and 1810 as a result of these actions.
-(Note: Attributed to multiple sources:) Nevertheless, slavery continued in the South, where it became a "peculiar institution", setting the stage for future sectional conflict between North and South over the issue.
+(Note: Attributed to multiple sources:) Nevertheless, slavery continued in the South, where it was protected as a "peculiar institution", setting the stage for future sectional conflict between North and South over the issue.

 Thousands of free Blacks in the northern states fought in the state militias and Continental Army.
 In the south, both sides offered freedom to slaves who would perform military service.
-Roughly 20,000 slaves fought in the American Revolution.
+Roughly 20,000 enslaved persons fought in the American Revolution.